NFAS Shooting styles

 You can read more about the definitions of each NFAS shooting style and see the current NFAS shooting rules on the NFAS site here.
 What follows is a summary:

-There are nine NFAS shooting styles within the society which are shot at our club (we don't shoot Crossbow):
+There are ten NFAS shooting styles within the society which are shot at our club.

 Each style is split into the following classes: Gents, Ladies, Junior Boys U16, Junior Girls U16, Cub Boys over 9 and Cub Girls over 9, and Cub Boys Under 9 and Cub Girls Under 9.